-Prepaid Tuition Fund (continued)
+Prepaid Tuition Fund (continued):

-A purchaser can use amounts contributed and earned in the Fund to pay eligible expenses at private and public colleges, universities and vocational schools throughout the United States.
+The Fund offered certain federal and state tax advantages to investors.
+A purchaser could use amounts contributed and earned in the Fund to pay eligible expenses at private and public colleges, universities and vocational schools throughout the United States.

 A qualified withdrawal is a withdrawal made to pay qualified higher education expenses of the student.
 All withdrawals other than qualified withdrawals are considered non-qualified withdrawals.
 Non-qualified withdrawals are subject to a 10% penalty on earnings per Section 529 of the Internal Revenue Code.
 A non-qualified withdrawal is not subject to the 10% penalty only if the withdrawal is: (i) made on account of the death or disability of the student; (ii) made on account of a scholarship received by the student, to the extent that the withdrawal does not exceed the amount of the scholarship; or (iii) a nontaxable transfer to another account or to another Section 529 program on behalf of a student or for a different student who is a family member of the original student.
 A nonqualified withdrawal may also be subject to recapture in the event a deduction has been taken from Colorado taxable income.
+Rollovers to other Section 529 plans are considered an investment change and are allowed only once per calendar year.
+Rollovers as a result of the Fund's closure do not count as an investment change under this rule.